100 Deadliest Days: 7 Things New Drivers Need to Know

 3. Phones Behind the Wheel Kill

-4. Rest Is Your Best Friend
+4. Rest is Your Best Friend

-5. More Passengers Are a Recipe for Disaster
+5. More Passengers are a Recipe for Disaster

 Every additional teen passenger increases the risk of a car crash.
 That's because when you ride with your friends, you're more likely to get distracted by fun conversations and horseplay.
 If you can, split up your friend group into separate cars.
 And if you can't, make sure everyone knows how to be a safe passenger.